-Searching for the BEST gift to buy your friend/family member/coworker who’s o-b-s-e-s-s-e-d with baking?
+Searching for the BEST gift to buy your friend/family member/coworker who’s VERY into baking?
 We’ve compiled a list to help you find the BEST gifts for bakers!
 Including cookbooks, classes, tools and more, you’re sure to find one or more item your baker will adore.

 We all know someone who’s obsessed with baking.
 (Hey, y’all know me, so you know ONE person.)

 This guide?
-It’s all for the person who looooooooooves to bake.
+It’s all for the person who looooooooooves to bake at home.

 This is the kind of gift that will render your loved one speechless.
 Every baker wants a KitchenAid Stand Mixer, but they’re so expensive!
 If you can’t afford to give a $300 gift willy-nilly, I get it!
 But this is a great gift to go in on with friends.
 I love doing group gifts for people that are traditionally hard to buy for because it makes it easier for all of us!